14th Anniversary Newsletter & Membership Renewal Campaign

 Parking/Day Use Pass

 The City plow maintains the main parking area at the park gatehouse/office.
 Despite the fact that Fitzroy Park remains officially closed over the winter, ski club members, guests and day use skiers are permitted access through the signed agreement with Ontario Parks.
 When a person or family supports the ski club by purchasing a membership, they are issued a vehicle pass that should remain on their vehicle dash when in the park.
 Also, vehicles displaying an annual Ontario Parks Pass are permitted access to the park.
-ALL SKIERS are required to sign in the register, located near the gatehouse, for every visit.
+ALL SKIERS are required to sign in the register, located at the far end of the parking lot, for every visit.
 Please record the date, skier name(s) and vehicle license number.
 Day Use skiers are asked to support the efforts of the WCNSC and place a per skier donation in the attached receptacle.
 Four dollars per skier per visit is suggested.

 NOTE: Please take the time to register your skiing in this manner.
 These statistics are important for the long term survival of the club.
 Accurate visitor information statistics are required by Ontario Parks and The City of Ottawa.
 This data is linked to funding submissions that we complete for the City.

 The calendar of events will be posted on our web site: www.wcnordic.com.
 These will include waxing and instructional clinics and a candlelight ski. (weather permitting!)
 Additional ideas for membership events are welcome.